-- Promoting the priorities of the North Dakota Community Forestry Council, which includes: plant health care, species diversity, right tree right place, sustainable forestry and promoting professionalism. - Coordinate statewide Tree City USA programs (activities in 49 cities). - Assist communities in applying for and receiving Community Transportation Enhancement (CTE) Community Challenge Grants and Storm Tree Replacement Grants. - Prepare and monitor project contracts. - Collaborating with North Dakota Department of Agriculture (NDDA) and USDA-Animal and Plant Health Inspection Service (APHIS) on statewide Gypsy moth and emerald ash borer (EAB) trapping. - Inventorying community forests as part of the multi-state Great Plains Initiative Forest Resource Survey. - Continue to promote and conduct International Society of Arboriculture (ISA) Certified Arborist exams and provide training for the ISA Certified Arborist exam in cooperation with the ND Urban and Community Forestry Association. - The Community Forestry Program is continuing to build relationships within Native American communities.
+- Promoting the priorities of the North Dakota Community Forestry Council, which includes: plant health care, species diversity, right tree right place, sustainable forestry and promoting professionalism. - Coordinate statewide Tree City USA programs (activities in 49 cities). - Assist communities in applying for and receiving CTE Community Challenge Grants and Storm Tree Replacement Grants. - Prepare and monitor project contracts. - Collaborating with North Dakota Department of Agriculture (NDDA) and USDA-APHIS on statewide Gypsy moth and emerald ash borer (EAB) trapping. - Inventorying community forests as part of the multi-state Great Plains Initiative Forest Resource Survey. - Continue to promote and conduct ISA Certified Arborist exams and provide training for the ISA Certified Arborist exam in cooperation with the ND Urban and Community Forestry Association - The Community Forestry Program is continuing to build relationships within Native American communities.
 The program has worked closely with the four reservations in the state. - The Community Forestry Program will work closely with the Forest Health Specialist to monitor the health of community forests. - Partnership tours that highlight community forestry activities will continue.
-Partners include congressional staff, ND Department of Transportation and US Forest Service.
+Partners include congressional staff, ND Department of Transportation and USDA Forest Service.
 These efforts will be coordinated with local community leaders.